|

 mkdir(), except for the differences described here.

-If pathname is relative and dirfd is the special value AT_FDCWD,
+If path is relative and dirfd is the special value AT_FDCWD, then

-then pathname is interpreted relative to the current working
+path is interpreted relative to the current working directory of

 See openat(2) for an explanation of the need for mkdirat().